lyndon025/playtested/src/content/article/2023-10-30-an-excellent-pokemon-like-game-now-coming-nov-8-for-mobile--impressions---coromon.md

 ---
-title: "An excellent Pokemon-like game now coming Nov 8 for Mobile! | Impressions - Coromon"
+author: lyndonguitar
+category: Review
-description: "Coromon is a soon to be mobile game that combines elements of classic monster-taming RPGs with its own unique twists, making it appealing to both fans of the genre and those looking for something fresh."
+description: Coromon is a soon to be mobile game that combines elements of classic monster-taming RPGs with its own unique twists, making it appealing to both fans of the genre and those looking for something fresh.
+featured: false
 pubDate: 2023-10-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "pokémon-scarlet-and-violet"]
+tags:
-featured: false
+- taptap
+- pokémon-scarlet-and-violet
-thumb: ""
+thumb: ''
+title: An excellent Pokemon-like game now coming Nov 8 for Mobile! | Impressions - Coromon
 ---

 Coromon is a soon to be mobile game that combines elements of classic monster-taming RPGs with its own unique twists, making it appealing to both fans of the genre and those looking for something fresh.